 Originally this stone was a part of the decoration, probably from the first Christiansborg's Great Hall.
 Later it was turned over and chipped as a cornerstone for the projection of the front on the second Christiansborg.

+The left half of the pilaster capital from the facade facing the courtyard of the second Christiansborg.
 The upper part of a column in a flat relief on a wall, also known as a pilaster capital, originates from the decorations of the first Christiansborg.

 Today Christiansborg Palace houses several different institutions.
 In one of the wings of the Palace's main building resides the Folketing (the Parliament).
 The Royal Reception Rooms are located in the other wing.
 Above the reception rooms, the Prime Ministry's Department is placed in an apartment, which originally should have been the residence of the royal family.
 Furthermore, the Supreme Court resides at the Palace.